Augmented reality contact lenses from Mojo Vision ready for testing

 In terms of comfort, the lenses are hard and scleral, which means that they do not rest directly on the cornea but on the sclera, which is the white membrane that envelops the eye.
 So there's no need to worry about any discomfort they might cause on contact with the eye.

-To ensure that they are completely adapted to the eye, a simple visit to an optometrist will be needed to obtain the exact dimensions and shape of the eyeball of the future owner of this little marvel.
+To ensure that they are fully adapted to the eye, a simple visit to an optometrist will be required to obtain the exact dimensions and shape of the eyeball of the future owner of this little marvel.
 Then, like a jigsaw puzzle, the inside of the lens will be cut to perfectly fit the small irregularities of the eye and provide optimum comfort for the wearer.

 4. How do I recharge Mojo Lens?

-The Mojo Lens are equipped with a miniaturised solid-state battery that enables them to be used continuously throughout the day.
+The Mojo Lens is equipped with a miniaturised solid-state battery that allows continuous use throughout the day.
 Charging is carried out by a wireless system, subtly concealed behind an iris painted in the colour of the user's eye.

 Once the lenses have been removed, they can be stored in a specially designed case for recharging overnight.
 Like a mobile phone, the battery lasts all day, and when the day's work is done, all that's left to do is plug it into the mains for optimal use the next day.